-It's very important to understand what causes heart disease and how it develops in order to prevent the problem from developing or try to treat it if we already suffer from it.
+It's very important to understand what causes heart disease because that's the only way to prevent the problem from developing or, if we already suffer from it, to treat it.

-If you prefer to go straight to the foods that can help prevent and treat it, then go to Healing Foods for Heart Disease.
+To go straight to the foods that can help prevent and treat it, then go to Healing Foods for Heart Disease, otherwise, read on to expand your knowledge of this condition.

 I'm sure you're aware that cardiovascular disease, or just known as heart disease, is the most common cause of death in the UK, USA and most of the industrialized countries.

-For example, in the UK 21% of all people die from some form of heart disease and its complications.
+...that in the UK 21% of all people die from some form of heart disease and its complications?

 In fact, I'm sure that most of us know someone who's had a heart attack or, worse, has died from it.